 Hear Paul again: “Flee also youthful lusts; but pursue righteousness, faith, love, peace with those who call on the Lord out of a pure heart” (2 Timothy 2:22 New King James Version).

-Put on the whole armour of God so that you will be able to fight against the wiles of the devil, his evil tricks.
+Put on the whole or full armour of God so that you will be able to fight against the wiles of the devil, his evil tricks.

-PRAYER POINTS: In the name of Jesus, I put on the whole armour of God and I stand firm against all strategies and tricks of the devil.
-Satan shall not take from me my whole armour.
-Father, I put on my amour of light; darkness will not cover me in Jesus’ name.
-With the help of the Holy Spirit, I shall live in the right way.
+PRAYER POINTS: In the name of Jesus, I will put on the whole armour of God and I stand firm against all strategies and tricks of the devil.
+I will put on the belt of truth, the body armour of God’s righteousness, the shoes of peace, the shield of faith, the helmet of salvation, and the sword of the Spirit, which is the word of God.
+With the help of the Holy Spirit, I will not fail in prayer and supplication, watchfulness, and perseverance.
+Father, I will put on the amour of light; darkness will not cover me in Jesus’ name.
+I will live in the right way in Jesus’ name.

 T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.